crazyzyz/3DGaussian-splat-LSY/README.md

 `.lsy` file format is a lightweight, highly compressed solution for representing 3D Gaussian Splat (3DGS) data derived from `.ply` or `.splat` files.
 This project provides tools to efficiently convert, compress, and render 3DGS content, optimized for web platforms and resource-constrained devices.

+I look forward to your giving me a collection, because I will integrate it into unity later

 ---

 ## ✨ Features